PNW-Genetics/bigleaf_maple_SNPs/README.md

-# bigleaf_maple_SNPs
-R Scripts and data from bigleaf maple range-wide SNP genetic marker survey

-Range-wide assessment of a SNP panel for individualization and geolocalization of bigleaf maple
+# Range-wide assessment of a SNP panel for individualization and geolocalization of bigleaf maple
 ===============================================================================================

-Rich Cronn and Kristen Finch - December 2020
+R Scripts and data from bigleaf maple range-wide SNP genetic marker survey Rich Cronn and Kristen Finch - December 2020